Amenti LabsAmenti Labs

 Sampling Pipeline

 Let's break it down.
-For each token the model generates, the plugin runs the following steps:
+For each token:

 Entropy Sources

 • Timing noise.
-Harvests CPU timing jitter as an experimental entropy source.
+Harvests CPU timing jitter.

 Signal Amplification

-Here is how the z-score mean amplifier works:
+Here is how the amplifier works:

-1. Interprets N raw bytes as float64 samples (default: 2,560 samples from 20,480 bytes)
+1. Reads N raw bytes as float64 samples (default: 2,560 samples from 20,480 bytes)

 2. Computes the sample mean

-3. Divides by the standard error of the mean (population std / sqrt(N))
+3. Divides by the standard error of the mean

 Per-Token Logging